Melissa set to slam Jamaica as its strongest hurricane on record

 The storm already was blamed for seven deaths in the Caribbean, including three in Jamaica, three in Haiti and one in the Dominican Republic, where another person was missing.

-Melissa was centered about 135 miles southwest of Kingston and about 310 miles southwest of Guantánamo, Cuba.
+Melissa was centered about 115 miles west-southwest of Kingston early Tuesday and about 290 miles southwest of Guantánamo, Cuba.
 The system had maximum sustained winds of 175 mph, well above the minimum 157 mph needed for it to reach the top of the Saffir-Simpson Hurricane Wind Scale.
-It was moving north-northeast at 2 mph, according to the hurricane center.
+It was moving north-northeast at 5 mph, according to the hurricane center.

 "We will get through it together," said Evan Thompson, principal director at Jamaica's meteorological service.